 The Association also has an Associate Member grade that is for people who have an interest in the breed but are not operating as stud members (for instance; sheep industry product suppliers, commercial sheep breeders who do not choose to pursue stud membership).
 Associate Members may not; register or transfer sheep in the AWSBA flock book, apply to be an AWSBA Director, vote at AWSBA meetings or use the AWSBA registered trademark.
 The Associate Member list is not set out or promoted in AWSBA publications or on the website.

 Stud membership requirements

 Applicants for stud membership are required to include details of a foundation flock with the application.
 At minimum, this flock will comprise;

-- A stud-quality ewe that has bred by an AWSBA member, and transferred to the applicant.
+- A stud-quality ewe that has bred by an AWSBA member, and transferred to the applicant, or

 Please note that AWSBA members also sell flock (non-stud) animals – if applying for membership, the applicant should ensure that the animals put forward as their foundation flock are indeed presented by the AWSBA member that the sheep were sourced from as stud-quality animals.